 7. Make it a matter of pedagogical design

 One way to make it a matter of ‘pedagogy’?
 Use place-based education or project-based learning.
 Design lessons or units full of learning experiences that can work without parents, but that are way, way better with their presence and support.

-For decades, researchers have exhaustively studied the elements of effective parent engagement programs, highlighting the importance of the issue and the role it plays it child development.
-The consensus of this body of research is that the importance of collaboration, discussion and partnerships are hallmarks of effective parent engagement and academic achievement.
+For decades, researchers have exhaustively studied the elements of effective parent engagement programs, highlighting the importance of the issue and the role it plays in child development.
+The consensus of this body of research is that the importance of collaboration, discussion, and partnerships are hallmarks of effective parent engagement and academic achievement.

 As educators, we must value our parents and their insights as much as those of our colleagues and students.
 Then, and only then, will parents truly be engaged in their child’s learning.